 Through the study of Negro History they began to have a sense of themselves as a people who could produce heroes.
-They saw in the story of Joseph Cinque of the Amisted a parallel to the kinds of revolts that the Movement, as they began to learn about it, represented.
+They saw in the story of Joseph Cinque of the Amistad a parallel to kinds of revolts that the Movement, as they began to learn about it, represented.
 They saw that Joseph Cinque, in leading a mutiny on that slave ship instead of asserting his will to freedom by jumping off the ship into the shark-waiting waters, was saying that freedom is something that belongs to life, not to death, and that a man has responsibility for bringing all his people to freedom, not just for his own escaping.
-Connections between then and now kept being made -- at first by the teachers, very soon by the students: who do you know that is like Joseph Cinque?
+Connections between then and now kept begin made at first by the teachers, very soon by the students: who do you know that is like Joseph Cinque?
 How is Bob Moses like Moses in the Bible?
 How is he different?
-Why did Harriet Tubman go back into the South after she had gotten herslef free into the North -- and why so many times?
-And why doesn't Mrs. Hamer stay in the North once she gets there to speak, since she doesn't have a job on that man's plantation anymore, and since her life is in so much danger?
+Why did Harriet Tubman go back into the South after she had gotten herself free into the North-and why so many times?
+And why doesn't Mrs. Hamer stay in the North once she gets there to speak, since she doesn't have a job on that man's plantation any more, and since her life is in so much danger?
 And what do you think about Fredrick Douglass's talking so straight to the President of the United States?
 And how does the picture of Jim Forman in the Emancipation Proclamation issue of Ebony suggest that same kind of straight talking?
-And who do you think the Movement is proving right -- Booker T. Washington or W.E.B. duBois?
-And what comment on your own upbringing is made by the fact that you all knew about Booker T. Washington but most of you had never heard of W.E.B. duBois?
+And who do you think the Movement is proving right-Booker T. Washington or W. E. B. DuBois?
 And why are the changes of gospel songs into Freedom Songs significant?
-What does "WeS hall Overcome" really mean in terms of what we are doing, and what we can do?
+What does "We Shall Overcome" really mean in terms of what we are doing, and what we can do?

-Beginning to sense the real potency of organized Negroes in Mississippi, the kids in the Freedom Schools found an immediate area of concern in the Negro schools they attended or had dropped out of: the so-called "publid" schools.
-They had grievances, but had, until drawn into the question-asking, only been able to whine, or to accept passively, or to lash out by dropping out of school or getting themselves expelled.
-Within the Freedom Schools, especially by comparing the Freedom Schools with the regular schools, they began to become articulate about what was wrong, and the way things should be instead: why don't they do this at our school? was the first question asked, and then there began to be answers, which led to further questions, such as why don't our teachers register to vote, if they presume to teach us about citizenship? and why can't our principal make his own decisions instead of having to follow the orders of the white superintendent? and why do we have no student government, or why doesn't the administration take the existing student government seriously?
+Beginning to sense the real potency of organized Negroes in Mississippi, the kids in the Freedom Schools found an immediate area of concern in the Negro schools they attended or had dropped out of: the so-called "public" schools.
+They had grievances, but had, until drawn into the question asking, only been able to whine, or to accept passively, or to lash out by dropping out of school or getting themselves expelled.
+Within the Freedom Schools, especially by comparing the Freedom Schools with the regular schools, they began to become articulate about what was wrong, and the way things should be instead: Why don't they do this at our school?
+Was the first question asked, and then there began to be answers, which led to further questions, such as, Why don't our teachers register to vote, if they presume to teach us about citizenship?
+And why can't our principal make his own decisions instead of having to follow the orders of the white superintendent?
+And why do we have no student government, or why doesn't the administration take the existing student government seriously?

 This was the main question, which came also out of why there are no art classes, no language classes, why there is no equipment in the science labs, why the library is inadequate and inaccessible, why the classes are overcrowded.
-The main question was WHY ARE WE NOT TAKEN SERIOUSLY? which is of course the question that the adults were asking about the city and county and state, and the question the Freedom Democratic Party asked-and for which the Party demanded an answer-at the Convention.
+The main question was WHY ARE WE NOT

+TAKEN SERIOUSLY?-which is of course the question that the adults were asking about the city and county and state, and the question the Freedom Democratic Party asked-and for which the party demanded an answer-at the Convention.